arqex/react-datetime/README.md

 ```sh
 npm run playground
 ```
-This will start a local development server building `src/index.js` where most development can be done.
+This will start a local development server building `src/index.js`.
+We can update react-datetime's sources then and the changes will be hot loaded by the development server.

 ### [Changelog](CHANGELOG.md)